 Do not address or touch a service animal.
 It is working and has to pay attention at all times.

 Support persons are allowed to go with any person with a disability while they are obtaining services from the School.
 Some services, such as meetings with regard to students, should be considered private and confidential.
 If a person with a disability uses a support person and is attending a confidential meeting or interview, the person with the disability may need to provide permission for the support person to attend.
 This permission should be documented in writing or as appropriate.

 Always direct your attention to the person with the disability, rather than the support person.
 As always, take your cues from the person with the disability to understand how to best meet their needs.

-This Multi-Year Accessibility Plan outlines the policies and actions that Trafalgar Castle School will put in place to improve opportunities for people with disabilities.
+This Multi-Year Accessibility Plan outlines the policies and actions that Trafalgar Castle School has put in place to improve opportunities for people with disabilities from 2020 to 2024.